orcuncolakoglu/orcuncolakoglu/README.md

-- 👋 Hi, I’m @orcuncolakoglu
+- 👋 Hi, I’m @orcuncolakoglu, DevOps and Senior Network Engineer.
-- 👀 I’m interested in PHP, Vue.JS, LiveWire, Laravel
+- 👀 I’m interested in PHP, Laravel, JS and React.
-- 🌱 I’m currently learning Vue.JS, LiveWire
+- 🌱 I’m currently learning JS and React.
-- 💞️ I’m looking to collaborate on projects require Juniors.
 - 📫 How to reach me : orcun.colakoglu@gmail.com